kagisomautla/centbee_api/README.md

 ### Database
 1. Open centbee>api folder
 2. Locate the database folder and open it
-3. In the database folder, there's a .sql which contains the information of the database
+3. In the database folder, there's a centbee.sql which contains the information of the database
 4. Run your database server and import this .sql file in order create the database

 ### Script.Js